How Rakeback Is Calculated 2026: Wager-Based vs House-Edge vs GGR Methods Compared

 Who Uses This Method

 Stake calculates rakeback from theoretical house edge.
-Their 5-15% applies to the mathematical advantage the casino holds on each game, not to the player's total bets.
+Their 5-15% applies, in turn, to the mathematical advantage the casino holds on each game.
+It does not apply to the player's total bets.

 The game you play directly affects your rakeback amount, even at the same wagering volume.